zhanglab/psamm/docs/commands.rst

     transX  1 1

 Another case could be if the compounds were both charged.
-In which case the net charge need to be used.
-For example in the following reaction where the compound Y is now going to have a charge of -1.
+In this case the net charge needs to be used.
+For example, in the following reaction where the compound Y is now going to have a charge of -1.

 .. code-block:: yaml